 What do we look for in a CMS?

-“Something that is easy to develop on the developer’s side, and friendly for content editors,” says Chris Fantauzzi, Front-End Development Lead at Motum B2B.
+“Something that is easy to develop on the developer’s side, and friendly for content editors,” says Chris Fantauzzi, Front-End Lead at Motum B2B.

 In web development circles, Craft has been touted as the anti-WYSIWYG.
 For those not versed in the lingo, a “what you see is what you get” (WYSIWYG, get it?) editor lets you create web pages or documents in a form that closely mirrors what you’ll see as the end result.